PleaseCodeDanny/winston/CONTRIBUTING.md

 - [Could this be implemented as a format?](#could-this-be-implemented-as-a-format)
 - [Roadmap](#roadmap)

 Looking for somewhere to help?
 Checkout the [Roadmap](#roadmap) & help triage open issues!
 Find an issue that looks like a duplicate?
 It probably is!
 Comment on it so we know it's maybe a duplicate 🙏.
+Contribution?

 ## What makes up `winston`?

 As of `winston@3` the project has been broken out into a few modules:

 - [winston-transport]: `Transport` stream implementation & legacy `Transport` wrapper.
 - [logform]: All formats exports through `winston.format`
 - `LEVEL` and `MESSAGE` symbols exposed through [triple-beam].
 - [Shared test suite][abstract-winston-transport] for community transports

 Let's dig in deeper.
 The example below has been annotated to demonstrate the different packages that compose the example itself: